Tropical mixtures of star tree metrics: Proof of Lemmas , , and of Theorem

+As in the proof of Lemma~\ref{lm:n=4}, our goal is to study necessary and sufficient conditions under which a point has a nonempty fiber, and also to describe these fibers.
+By symmetry, we need only consider the two cases illustrated in Figure~\ref{fig:n=5Trees}.
+We treat each topology separately, analyzing the possible quartets $(12|34), (12|35), (12|45)$ on these trees.
+Since we have a complete characterization of mixtures of two star tree metrics on four taxa, we construct our candidates for the mixtures on five taxa given each quartet on the trees.
+To finish, we glue our partial star tree metrics together (whenever possible) to build our candidates $D,\HH$ on five taxa.
+We show this by an exhaustive case by case analysis for each quartet.

-\end{proof} \begin{proof} [Proof for Figure~\ref{sf:ejemplob}] Assume $T$ as in Figure~\ref{sf:ejemplob}.
+\begin{proof} [Proof for Figure~\ref{sf:ejemplob}] Let $T$ be as in Figure~\ref{sf:ejemplob}.
 As we said before, we have necessary and sufficient conditions for each quartet in $T$ to be a mixture of two star tree metrics.
-We work with quartets $(12|34), (12|35)$ and $(12|45)$.
-Since the first two quartets involve leaves $1$ and $3$, we can always assume that $s>0$.
-However, for the third quartet we need to consider \emph{both} signs for $s$.

 Assume $T=D\oplus \HH$.
-Let $g$ be the weight of the middle edge and $e_i$ the weight of the edge adjacent to leaf $i$, whereas we label by $a,c,d,e,f$ the weights on the star tree associated to $D$ and similarly for $\HH$ (see Figure~\ref{fig:labelsEjemplob}.)
-Therefore, by considering the restrictions to the three mentioned quartets we see that the underlying tree $T$ must satisfy the following conditions:
+Following the notation and proof-strategy of Lemma~\ref{lm:n=4}, we let $g$ be the weight of the unique internal edge in $T$ and $e_i$ the weight of the edge in $T$ adjacent to leaf $i$.
+Similarly, we let $a,d,c,e,f$ (resp.\ $\aaa, \dd, \cc, \ee, \ff$) be the weights of the edges in $D$ (resp.\ $\HH$) adjacent to leaves 1 through 5, as illustrated on the right-most picture in Figure~\ref{fig:labelsEjemploc}.
+Since the quartets $(12|34)$ and $(12|35)$ involve leaves $1$ and $3$, we can always assume that $s>0$.
+However, for the quartet $(12|45)$ we need to consider \emph{both} signs for the difference $(\aaa+\ff)-(a+f)$.
+By considering the restrictions to the three mentioned quartets we see that the underlying tree $T$ must satisfy the following conditions:

-Since we have a complete characterization of mixtures on four taxa, we construct our candidates for the mixtures given each quartet.
-To finish, we glue our partial star trees together (whenever possible) to build our candidates $D,\HH$ on 5 taxa.
-We show this can be achieved by exhaustive case by case analysis of the fibers over each quartet.

-Assume $e_1,e_2> g$.
-Therefore, we know that at least we have to analyze cases 1.1 up to 1.4 for the three quartets (Recall that the order of $D$ and $\HH$ is determined by the sign of $s$).
-We also treat cases 2.1 through 2.4 in case we have $e_3,e_4>g$.
+Assume $e_1,e_2\geq g$.
+Therefore, we know that at least we have to analyze Cases 1.1 up to 1.4 for the three quartets, up to permuting $D$ and $\HH$.
+We also treat Cases 2.1 through 2.4 if $e_3,e_4\geq g$.